-GTC is the largest and most important event of the year for GPU developers and the entire ecosystem.
+GTC is the largest and most important event of the year for GPU developers.

 Connect with technology experts from NVIDIA and other leading organizations.

-Gain insight and hands-on training through the hundreds of sessions and research posters.
+Gain insight and hands-on training through the hundreds of labs, talks and research posters.

 See how GPU technologies are creating amazing breakthroughs in important fields such as deep learning.

 Hear about disruptive innovations as early-stage companies and startups present their work.